aksommerville/fullmoon4/README.md

 - [ ] Ensure audio doesn't get stuck on after an exception. like, actually handle exceptions nicely.
 - [ ] Persist plants and sketches across map loads.
 - [ ] UI for saved game management.
+- [ ] Physics flag to control whether chalk is allowed?
+Consider the black octopus tree, chalk looks weird like it's floating in air.

 ### May